Cross-Domain Identity

 - A shared subdomain — e.g.,

-- SSL certificate — valid TLS certificate for the hub subdomain (automatically provisioned by the cluster)
+- SSL certificate — valid TLS certificate for the hub subdomain (provisioned automatically)

 The hub sets its own first-party cookie on id.company.com to recognise returning users across domains.